philzook58/datalog-book/src/lattices.md

 # Aggregates, Lattices, and Subsumption

+# Aggregates
+Aggregates include sum, count, min, max, mean, multiplication.
+They are summary data taken from multiple entries of a relation

+Traditionally, aggregates are determined after the fixed point is reached in the datalog rule iteration for the relations that you are going to take the aggregate ovr.
+In this sense, aggregation is a relative of negation, which also requires the fixed point before it can determine a fact with never be dervied.

+Negation, exists and bounded universal quantification (`p = forall x, foo(x) => bar(x)` ~ `not_p :- foo(x), !bar(x).`) are all arguably also aggregates.

+Reification into a first class set is also an aggregate

 # Lattices
 A lattice is a very useful mathematical concept for computer science.
 The common applications involve a data structure or data type that have some notion of combination.